Hidden Gems in London

 View of London from the Tate Modern.
 Not bad, right?

-Tate Modern is a well-known address for art lovers.
-But even if you’re not that into art, you can still enjoy a trip to Tate Modern.
+Tate Modern is famous among art lovers, but even if you’re not into art, it’s worth a visit.

-From the viewing gallery on Level 10, you have a fantastic 360°-view of the London skyline.
-In the attached bar, you can get a delicious coffee or a cold craft beer while enjoying the great view.
+From the viewing gallery on Level 10, you can enjoy a fantastic 360° view over the London skyline.
+There’s a bar where you can grab a coffee or a cold craft beer while soaking in the view.

-On the sixth floor of the Bell Building, the Kitchen and Bar also offers another great view of the Thames, St. Paul’s Cathedral and the Millennium Bridge.
-The latter is also known from the movie “Harry Potter and the Half-Blood Prince”
+On the sixth floor of the Bell Building, the Kitchen and Bar offers another great perspective over the Thames, St. Paul’s Cathedral, and the Millennium Bridge, which you might recognize from “Harry Potter and the Half-Blood Prince.”

-Best of all: the Tate Modern Museum and its view are free!
+Best of all, Tate Modern and its view are completely free—a perfect off the beaten path in London experience.

 The Monument